Resources for New Faculty

 Updating Your Directory Information

 - UNC Directory houses contact information for students, staff and employees of the University.
 In compliance with N.C. state statute, all persons employed by or affiliated with UNC-Chapel Hill are required to have their public, work-related information publicly available.
 Home address and other personal information are not required to be publicly available.
-Visit Campus Directory FAQs to learn how to keep your information current.
+Visit this “help article” about the Campus Online Directory to learn more about it.
+You can update your information by logging in to ConnectCarolina.

 Completing Mandatory Training